melita-pereira/BrewDesk/README.md

-# Cafeshop Management System
+# BrewDesk - A Cafeshop Management System

-Welcome to the Cafeshop Management System!
+Welcome to the BrewDesk, a simple cafeshop management system!
 This system is designed to manage employee accounts, handle user authentication, and provide a graphical interface for cafe operations.

 ## Table of Contents